udacity/self-driving-car/image-localization/community-code/RoboCar/README.md

 python ./python/class_adder.py -o ./input/SFMV/pointers_elcm_s.csv -id ./pointers/pointers_data_SFMV.pkl -i ./data/el_camino_south/interpolated.csv -sf ./data/el_camino_south/center/ -df ./input/SFMV/center/ -l elcs -n 1798 -m 300
 python ./python/class_adder.py -o ./input/SFMV/pointers_Ch2.csv -id ./pointers/pointers_data_SFMV.pkl -i ./data/Ch2-Train2/interpolated.csv -sf ./data/Ch2-Train2/center/ -df ./input/SFMV/center/ -l Ch2 -n 1798 -m 300
 ```
-Note that there is no clear markers of direction in the Ch2-Train dataset, so, a part of code in the _./python/class_adder.py_ should be uncommented with the correct sign ">" of "<" (see comments in the corresponding file).
-The code uses special timepoint of the reversal turn which can easily be obtained by analysis of coordinates of images in the training set.
+Note that there is no clear markers of direction in the Ch2-Train dataset, so, a part of the code in  _./python/class_adder.py_ should be uncommented with the correct sign ">" of "<" (see comments in the corresponding file).
+The code uses a special timepoint of the reversal turn which can easily be obtained by analyzing the coordinates of images in the training set.

 ####Create lmdbs